ebrake/visav-health-platform/README.md

  2. Run the following command: `npm install`
  3. Start the back-end server with the following command: `node .`
  3. Navigate to client directory `cd <insert dillinger root>/client`
- 4. Ensure Node packages are up-to-date with command: `node install`
+ 4. Ensure Node packages are up-to-date with command: `npm install`
  5. Start server with command: `npm start`